-Age-Related Macular Degeneration (or macular degeneration) is a deterioration of the central portion of the retina known as the macula.
+Age-Related Macular Degeneration (ARMD or AMD) is a deterioration of the central portion of the retina known as the macula.
 This condition is commonly known to impact adults older than 50 years old, as it is a disease caused by aging.
 There are two specific types of macular degeneration known as dry and wet.

 Macular Degeneration in its earliest stages has minimal symptoms or signs that patients will likely not be aware of.
 A comprehensive eye examination allows your eye doctor to screen for this eye condition.
 If diagnosed, it is important to consult with your eye doctor to determine the appropriate follow-up to monitor for changes in your eye health.
 Regular follow-up visits are recommended, as vision loss or vision changes may not be apparent at the onset of the condition.